Lake District road trip inspiration

 Keswick to Buttermere

-Leaving Keswick, this route passes through Borrowdale before climbing over Honister Pass into the peaceful western Lakes.
+Leaving Keswick, this route passes through Borrowdale before climbing into the western Lakes and some of the region’s most dramatic scenery.

 • Derwentwater